SimranGahra/SimranGahra/README.md

 🚀 I'm always open to collaborating on new projects that spark innovation and creativity.

-✔ Feel free to reach out—I'm always happy to help or chat about ideas.
+✔ Feel free to reach out-I'm always happy to help or chat about ideas.

 Beyond tech, I enjoy connecting with friends, 🎮 playing video games, 🎵 exploring new music, staying active, and spending quality time outdoors in nature.

-✨ Currently seeking opportunities to apply my skills and grow as an engineer—let's connect!
+✨ Currently seeking opportunities to apply my skills and grow as an engineer-let's connect!

 <br>